 What are chickpeas?

-Chickpeas are a legume that is a staple in many cultures throughout history.
-The “peas” themselves are actually seeds encased in small pods that grow on the plant.
+Chickpeas are a legume that has been a staple in many cultures throughout history.
+The “peas” themselves are seeds encased in small pods that grow on the plant.

 Are chickpeas different than garbanzo beans?